-A good corporate plan should set out where an organisation aims to be in say five years time and, broadly, how it is to meet those goals
+A good corporate plan should set out where an organisation aims to be in say five years time and, broadly, how it is to get there

-It should define the organisation’s business model by explaining its choices of products, services and markets, and how it will make money, grow the business and meet demand
+It should define the organisation’s business model by explaining its choices of products and markets – and how it will make money, grow the business and meet demand

 Glen Moreno, Chairman of Pearson and a director of Man Group and Fidelity, says a corporate plan is “the reallocation of scarce capital resources towards the best opportunities for growth in earnings and returns”